Designed by D M Grant 1950 (replacing one destroyed by enemy action in World War II)

 THE TWO COATS OF ARMS

-On the left is that of the Bishops of Durham, which places the Minster in its Anglican Diocese.
+On the left of the window is that of the Bishops of Durham, which places the Minster in its Anglican Diocese.